OpenAcousticDevices/AudioMoth-Live/README.md

 gcc -I./inc/ -I./miniaudio/ ./src/*.c -o AudioMoth-Live -ldl -lpthread -lm -latomic
 ```

-On macOS, Linux and Raspberry Pi you can copy the resulting executable to `/usr/local/bin/` so it is immediately accessible from the terminal.
+On macOS and Linux you can copy the resulting executable to `/usr/local/bin/` so it is immediately accessible from the terminal.
 On Windows copy the executable to a permanent location and add this location to the `PATH` variable.

 ## Pre-built installers ##